stuart-thomas-zoopla/dell-ipmi-fan-control/README.md

 # Dell-IPMI/idrac6-fan-control
 These scripts provide an override for the fan control on Dell PowerEdge servers that have IPMI access.
-It was developed against a R710 and R610 with iDRAC 6 and is designed to be run in a container or VM.
+It has been developed and tested against an R710 and an R610 with iDRAC 6, and an R720 with idrac7.
+It is designed to be run in a container or VM.
 I personally run Proxmox and so run it inside an LXC container.

-Note: Values for R720 are a work in progress.

 ## What does it do?
 Once installed, by default a script called auto.sh will run in the background.
 This checks CPU temperature and set a fan speed based on that value.